devid8642/devid8642.github.io/README.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for interactive elements
-- **Bonus**: Use the local JSON data to dynamically populate the content

 ### Screenshot